lekom/Enceladus/README.md

 ### Accessing the Model Provider

 You can access the model provider using the `getModelProvider()` function.
-This function returns an instance of a class or struct that conforms to the `ModelProviding` protocol.
+This function returns an instance that conforms to the `ModelProviding` protocol.

 ```swift
 let modelProvider = getModelProvider()